Q: How much does the Titus 2 Partnership, Inc. Women’s Recovery Program cost?

 Q. Are phone calls, mail, and visitation allowed?

 Students admitted to the program will have no phone calls or visits during the early phase of recovery.
-Students may correspond by letter with approved family members with program manager approval.
+Students may correspond by letter with approved family members immediately upon case manager approval.
 Incoming and outgoing mail and packages will be monitored.
-Students with phone privileges will be allowed weekly phone calls - no more than 2 calls to approved family members for 10 minutes each.
-Family visitations are on the specified Sunday afternoons from 2-4 pm.
+After required probationary period students will be allowed weekly phone call- no more than 2 calls to approved family members for 15 minutes each- and may begin having family visitations on the specified visitation Sunday afternoons from 1-4 pm.
 Only 3 guests may visit on a visitation Sunday and no pets are allowed.
-As soon as cleared and approved by program manager, off site visits will be allowed.
+As soon as cleared and approved by case manager, off site visits will be allowed.

 Q. What do I need to bring?

 Due to limited space, all items brought in at admission (clothing, shoes, snacks, etc.) must fit inside the space provided- a single door width closet, a small chest of drawers, and a bedside table.
 We cannot store out of season clothing and other items.
+Nothing is stored under the bed or other furniture.
 Other items to bring are:

 - Identification documents: Picture ID or Driver’s License or certified birth certificate and Social Security Card.

 - Personal Items: Ibuprofen , tylenol, or vitamins (all must be new, sealed bottles)